Home Seasonal strategies The Memorial Day Holiday Effect In Trading (Backtest And Strategy)

 When is it?

 Memorial Day is observed on the last Monday of May every year.
-The Memorial Day observance of 2022 took place on Monday, May 30, while that of 2023 will take place on Monday, May 30.

 Why do we celebrate it?

-The Memorial Day holiday was originally created to honor U.S. men and women who died during the Civil War.
+We celebrate Memorial Day to honor U.S. men and women who died during the Civil War.
 The war, which ended in the spring of 1865, claimed more lives than any conflict in U.S. history and required the establishment of the country’s first national cemeteries.
-Now, the holiday also honors American soldiers who died in other wars, as well as other Americans who died in service to their nation.

 When did we start celebrating it?

-The Memorial Day observance originated during the American Civil War when citizens placed flowers on the graves of those who had been killed in battle.
+The Memorial Day observance started during the American Civil War when citizens placed flowers on the graves of those who had been killed in battle.
 By the late 1860s, Americans in various towns and cities had begun holding springtime tributes to these countless fallen soldiers, but it was not until 1971 that Memorial Day became an official federal holiday.

 Is it a nontrading day?